200 Stories for Missouri’s Bicentennial, January 2021

 Since 1993, the folk and traditional arts’ core has been sustained as a program of the Missouri Arts Council and the Museum of Art and Archaeology at the University.

-Grounded at Mizzou, Missouri Folk Arts branches across the state, partnering with folk artists, tradition bearers, community scholars, arts and humanities administrators, grantmakers, individual donors, student workers, educators, local and regional experts, culture workers, consultants, volunteers, scholars, advocates, and friends.
+Grounded at Mizzou, Missouri Folk Arts branches across the state, partnering with traditional artists, tradition bearers, community scholars, arts and humanities administrators, grant makers, individual donors, student workers, educators, local and regional experts, culture workers, consultants, volunteers, scholars, advocates, and friends.

 We have 196 additional stories planned for 2021, this Bicentennial year—just a fraction, even while new stories unfold.

 Doris Frazier, TAAP master artist: 1985, 1992, 2016

 Mrs. Doris Frazier toured the U.S. as a gospel singer, recording four albums and appearing on an array of TV broadcasts.
 Yet, she still returned home to her tight-knit countryside community called Westland Acres (now part of Chesterfield in metro St. Louis), where she continued to sit among the familiar faces at the Union Baptist Church.
 The property of freed slave, William West, remains a haven for Frazier’s family and, hopefully, future generations to come. https://westnewsmagazine.com/2019/01/07/104592/life-on-the-hill-one-familys-legacy-one-womans-commitment-to-westland-acres?fbclid=IwAR0WJQwFP9drcsUiHYNRo1T-qTLmUfS0LeOo_ISjQ1SWqPfHh4-50GkfuRo